arthi2900/app1/docs/prd.md

   - Suspended: Users whose accounts have been suspended, cannot login
 - Each status displayed in separate tabs/views for easy management
 - Admin can filter and manage users based on their status
-- **School filtering**: Principal views show only teachers and students from their assigned school; Teacher views show only students from their assigned school
+- **School filtering**: Principal views show only teachers and students from their assigned school; Teacher views show only students from their assigned sections\n

-### 5.12 Principal Dashboard - Total Teachers Card Feature
+### 8.12 Principal Dashboard - Total Teachers Card Feature
 - **Total Teachers Card**: Displays the total count of teachers in the Principal's assigned school
-- **Click Functionality**: When Principal clicks on the'Total Teachers' card, the system opens a 'Teachers List' page
-- **Data Fetching Rule**: \n  - Fetch all teachers using school_id (not logged-in user ID)
+- **Click Functionality**: When Principal clicks on the'Total Teachers' card, the system opens a 'Teachers List' page\n- **Data Fetching Rule**: \n  - Fetch all teachers using school_id (not logged-in user ID)
   - Display all teachers registered under the same school
   - Show complete teacher list regardless of which teacher is currently logged in
 - **Teachers List Page - Display Fields**: